bvdputte/kirby-taxonomy/readme.md

 - all vocabularies are _drafts_ for performance reasons (they are excluded in the index)
 - all terms are _listed_, so we can use the sorting for them

+- Field name convention: each field in a page's template should be named {taxonomy}{vocabularyname}. e.g. fo the `colors` vocabulary this becomes `taxonomycolors`.

 ## To do

 - create field which makes it straightforward to find / select terms in the page administration in the panel